top of page

 Documents that provide insights into the beliefs and practices of the Jewish sect that lived in Qumran, possibly the Essenes.
 These include the Community Rule, the War Scroll, and the Thanksgiving Hymns.

 One of the most notable scrolls found is the Great Isaiah Scroll, a fully intact and complete copy of the Book of Isaiah.
-The question arises: how similar is this Book of Isaiah to the version found in the Bible today?
+This raises an important question: how similar is this ancient copy of Isaiah to the version used in the Bible today?
 Before the discovery of the Dead Sea Scrolls, the earliest copy of Isaiah was in the Masoretic Text, dating from the Middle Ages, creating a gap of about a thousand years.
 Although not all the Dead Sea Scrolls share this trait, scholars were astonished to find that the Dead Sea Scrolls version of Isaiah was virtually identical to the Masoretic Text.

 Impact on Biblical Studies